amleshkashyap/moreRailsEtc/servers/security_topics/attacks_owasp/README.md

     - Leakage of internal workings, configurations, sensitive data, internal state (eg, time taken for operations, different responses to slightly different inputs), detailed debug error messages (stack traces, failed SQL queries).
 A function for login should ideally generate same text for no user/bad password inputs.

+### Other OWASP Attacks
+  * CSV Injection -
+    - In CSV files, a cell starting with = is treated as a formula.
+Also, a normal cell can be ended using "," or ";" and then new entries started with =.
+    - If application is allowing uploading of CSV files, or converting user input to CSV and uploading it to server, then restrictions are required.
+    - Formula can be utilised for -
+      1.
+      2.
+      3.
+    -
+  * Host Header Injection -
+    - Virtual Hosting -
+      1. Name based -
+      2. IP Address based -
+      3. Port based -
+    -
+  * Typosquatting -
+    - Owning domain names created by changing spelling of the original domain - eg, Goggle.com - and hosting ads, alternative apps or other malicious apps.
+    - Also created using different top level domain, eg, .co, .com, .org, .cm, etc

 ### Components That Facilitate Attacks
   * Cookies -
   * Headers -